quincycheng/secretless-broker-on-gke/README.md

 This repo contains scripts and files for deploying secretless broker demo on GKE with Istio enabled
 ```
-Note: This repo contains sensitive info, like hardcoded passwords and IP,
+Note: This repo contains FAKE sensitive info, like hardcoded passwords and IP,
       intentionally for demostration purpose.
       None of them are real and all of them do not work.
 ```